Flying on the first-ever transatlantic jet engine flight

 London (CNN) — What was it like to fly on the first ever jet engine transatlantic flight?

-Former s British Overseas Airways Corporation air steward Peggy Thorne, 91, says the experience was unforgettable.
+Former British Overseas Airways Corporation air steward Peggy Thorne, 91, says the experience was unforgettable.

 "It was exciting, it really was," she tells CNN Travel at British Airways HQ's Heritage Center, where she's guest of honor at the airline's 60th anniversary of this aviation milestone.
 British Airways' predecessor BOAC flew the first turbo jet engine aircraft -- the British de Gavilland Comet 4 -- from New York to London and London to New York on October 4, 1958.
 Thorne worked on board the eastbound flight.